-Troubleshooting / Excessive MySQL Storage Usage
+Troubleshooting / MySQL Storage Exceeds Limit

 1. Cause

-Func Task Source | Number of Func Task Records Saved |
+| Function Task Source | Number of Function Task Records Saved |

-Func API | Last 100 tasks for each Func API |
+| Function API | Last 100 tasks for each function API |

-Cron Job | Last 500 tasks for each Cron Job |
+| Scheduled Tasks | Last 500 tasks for each scheduled task |

-Connector Subscription Message Processing | Last 1,000 tasks for each Connector |
+| Connector Subscription Message Processing | Last 1,000 tasks for each connector |

-Limit | |
+| Limit | |

 Length of each print(...) log |